 The I2M course aims to build well-balanced teams around technologies that are ripe for commercialisation.
 We’ll bring together researchers and MBA students to form teams that will develop – and maybe even begin to execute on – a lean commercial strategy for an innovative technology.

-The external researchers will typically be ‘early career’ and wondering what to do next.
-They will have developed a technology and have ideas on how it could be used to create social or economic gain, and will be ready to invest the necessary time and energy in that process.
-However, they will realise that they lack the experience and tools to do so themselves and be looking for partners who can.
+TThe external researchers will typically be ‘early career’ (late PhD or postdoc) and wondering whether or not to follow an academic career path.
+They will have developed a technology and have ideas on how it could be used to create social or economic gain and will be ready to invest the necessary time and energy in that process.
+However, they will realise that they lack the experience and tools to do so themselves and want to gain that expertise.
 They will also welcome the opportunity to work, as equals, with a team of experienced MBA students to produce a commercial strategy for their technology.

 MBA students at LBS are all ‘post-experience’, meaning that they have years of experience in a wide swathe of sectors.
 Many will be hoping to move into leadership roles, for which they will need a solid understanding of how organisations and markets innovate, operate and compete.
 They are all in their second year of study and want to apply what they’ve learnt about driving technology-based innovation by working on a new technology from the ground up.